Asad-channar/DHC-Internship/README.md

 # DHC-Internship

-This is my internship repository at @Developer's-HUb Corporation .
+This is my internship repository at @Developer's-Hub Corporation .
 Here I will upload my weekly tasks